ZachBray/simple-binary-encoding-wiki/Message-Versioning.md

 ### Message Blocks

 Messages are organised into blocks to allow for variable length encoding.
-The fields of message before groups are considered a the root block and their total size is the ```blockLength``` as encoded in the ```messageHeader```.
+The fields of message before groups are considered the root block and their total size is the ```blockLength``` as encoded in the ```messageHeader```.

 Groups are blocks of fields that repeat for a given count.
 Both messages and repeating groups have a header with a block header that encodes the block length.